MBA Master of Business Administration (MBA) (Full-time)

 You can start the full time MBA in either January or September and complete the course in 12 months.

-Assessment for the Bristol MBA is by a mixture of work-based assignments (supervised mini projects), examinations, presentations/vivas and your dissertation.
+Assessment for the Bristol MBA is by a mixture of work-based assignments (supervised mini projects), examinations, presentations/vivas and your final project.

 See our full glossary of assessment terms.